-The mission of the Special Education Jail Program is to The mission of the Special Education Jail Program is to provide special education and related services to all eligible students incarcerated in the Charlottesville-Albemarle Regional Jail.
+The mission of the Special Education Jail Program is to provide special education and related services to all eligible students incarcerated in the Charlottesville-Albemarle Regional Jail.
 The 1997 amendments to the Individuals with Disabilities Education Act mandate that special education and related services be provided to all eligible students, including those who are incarcerated.
 Albemarle County Public Schools will provide special education services to eligible inmates housed in the Albemarle-Charlottesville Regional Jail.
 The Virginia Department of Education will reimburse the School Division for the costs associated with these services.
-This grant provides special education services to all eligible students in support of the Division's strategic plan. in support of the Division's strategic plan.
+This grant provides special education services to all eligible students in support of the Division's strategic plan.